GanzYe/magazin/README.md

 - Order Completion: Couriers can mark orders as completed once they are delivered.
 Completed orders are then moved to the history section for reference.

 ## Usage
-### Admin: Log in using your admin credentials to access the admin panel.
+*Admin*: Log in using your admin credentials to access the admin panel.
 From there, you can create new orders and assign them to couriers.

-### Courier: Log in as a courier to view your assigned orders and mark them as completed upon delivery.
+*Courier*: Log in as a courier to view your assigned orders and mark them as completed upon delivery.

 ## Screenshots
 Admin Panel